 20. You always take it the wrong way.

-They say this when they are refusing to take into consideration that they are not being clear or that their words and actions are not aligned.
+This is something narcissists say when they are refusing to take into consideration that they are not being clear or that their words and actions are not aligned.
 Their intent is to gain sympathy and patience while still disrespecting you.

 22. That never happened.